THE COLLECTION AGENCY FILES (Exile Editions), coming Fall 2023

 “In Paradise Islands and Other Galaxies Michael Mirolla’s forays into the multiverse of imaginative fiction are both cerebral and playful, replete with painterly imagery and whimsically creepy irony.” —Claude Lalumière, author of Venera Dreams: A Weird Entertainment.

-Watch Michael Mirolla's virtual book launch here.
+Watch Michael Mirolla's virtual book launch here

-from QUATTRO BOOKS, NOVEMBER 2019
+from QUATTRO BOOKS, 2019

 EMAIL MIROLLAMICHAEL@GMAIL.COM TO PURCHASE A SIGNED COPY